-Aciclovir cream is used to treat cold sores on the lips and face.
-Learn more about how to use aciclovir cream safely.
-Aciclovir cream is commonly called Viraban, Viratac or Zovirax.
+Aciclovir cream is used to treat viral infection such as cold sores.
+Find out how to apply it safely and possible side effects.
+Aciclovir cream is also called Viraban, Viratac or Zovirax.

 - Brands of aciclovir cream